Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 During the simulation, the radiation oncologist will decide the best treatment position for your child.
 This is important because radiation can damage normal cells along with cancer cells.
 The correct body position can help kill more cancer cells while doing as little damage as possible to normal cells.
 A mask or body mold might be made to help hold your child’s body in the same position for each treatment.

 Before the simulation, you will meet with members of the radiation therapy care team.
-Your care team will talk to you about what to expect and answer any questions.
-Your doctor may also talk with you about whether your child will receive sedation.
+They will talk to you about what to expect and answer any questions.
+Your care team may also talk with you about whether your child will receive general anesthesia.

 Your child will have a Computed Tomography (CT) scan and sometimes Magnetic Resonance Imaging (MRI) to make sure their body is in the best position for treatments.
 When your child is in the correct position, the therapist will make some marks on their skin with a permanent marker or paint pen.
 The therapists will use these marks to help repeat the same treatment position each day.